 Is your trademark still available?

-How do you register a trademark in Europe?
+How does a trademark registration in Europe work?

 If you want to register your trademark outside the Benelux in the whole of Europe, then you have to go to Uniemerk.
 Through the Uniemerk you can at once register your trademark for all of Europe.
 The protection is then available for all countries of the European Union.
 To register trademarks in Europe, you follow the procedure of the Bureau for Intellectual Property of the European Union.
 Benefits of this are that you can cheaply deposit your brand, but the costs of protection and maintenance can be very high.
 That is why you should have people research whether it is profitable enough to get a registered trademark in Europe.

 Registering a trademark worldwide is a completely different story.
 Because there is no worldwide system for registering trademarks, and there is no unity like in the Benelux or Europe, you will have to let your trademark be protected in every country through its laws.
 It is possible to make a request through the international trademark registration system of Madrid.
 There are 80 countries affiliated with this.